Early Independence Award Site Visits

 Who will come from the NIH?

-Dr. Ravi Basavappa is the Program Leader for the High-Risk, High-Reward Research program and acts as the Program Officer for all Early Independence Awards.
-He attends and conducts all site visits.
+Dr. Becky Miller helps manage the High-Risk, High-Reward Research program and acts as the Program Officer for all Early Independence Awards.
+She attends and conducts all site visits.
 Additionally, each awardee has an "affiliated" Program Officer from the most scientifically relevant NIH Institute or Center.
 S/he is there to help advance the awardee's scientific program, offer guidance about transitioning to other sources of NIH support, provide insights into navigating NIH administrative channels, and is a great resource overall.
 The awardee's affiliated Program Officer is invited to attend the site visit as well, but attendance will depend on his/her availability.

 What happens during the site visit?